51+ Fun Fall Activities for Teens and Families (2026)

 Goofy teens and preteen!

 We live near Salem, Oregon, and fall is probably my favorite time of year here in the Pacific Northwest.
-The cooler temperatures give me a great reason to cozy up by the fire with a good book and hot drink.
+The cooler temperatures give me a great reason to cozy up by the fire with a good book and hot chocolate.

 @dinkumtribe Fall colors are my favorite! @dinkumtribe @dinkumtribe @dinkumtribe #fallcolors #oregonfall #oregonfallcolor #autumnleaves #autumncolor #autumncolours #octobermood #octobertiktok #mapleleaves ♬ original sound – UGC Creator